BinaryDennis/SwiftPocketBible/OverviewInfo/EncodingAndDecoding.md

-# Codable
+# Encoding and decoding

-### :warning: Note: Codable is only available in Swift 4.0 and later

 `Codable` is a protocol your types can conform to for easy encoding and decoding (serialization and deserialization).
 If a type implements `Codable`, and all it's properties also implement `Codable` (Foundation types typically do), the Swift compiler will automatically implement the protocol for you without any extra work required.

+### :warning: Note: Codable is only available in Swift 4.0 and later

 ```swift
 struct Person: Codable {